nakabayashihub/TDA-for-scRNA-seq-data/README.md

 |day 22|116|

 ## python code
 First, Vietris-Rips filtration is performed to compute persistent homology.
-A network composed of 1-simplex that is to say linkage between data pointts.
+A network composed of cells is constructed from 1-simplex that is to say linkage between data points.
 ~~~python
 #Load libraries
 import numpy as np